Tips for Internship Interviews

 - You don’t have to wear a suit to an interview, but you should at least look like you’re working.

-- Find out what the company does, where they’re located, and anything else you can learn about the company.
+- Find out what the company does, its location, and anything else you can learn about.

 - Remember, you’re there to learn.
 Don’t get defensive if you don’t get the job.
-Instead, ask questions and figure out what you can do to improve your chances.
+Instead, ask questions and determine what you can do to improve your chances.

 Conclusion

 It’s never too early to start preparing for internship interviews.
-You might already have a few internships under your belt, but you still need to know how to ace those interviews.
+You might already have a few internships but still need to know how to ace those interviews.

 After all, you want to demonstrate to your potential employer that you’re the right person for the job.
 And for that, you need to be able to answer their questions well.

-The good news is that you can prepare for your interview by learning as much about your industry and practicing a few interview-related skills.
+The good news is that you can prepare for your interview by learning as much as possible about your industry and practicing a few interview-related skills.